Bridge Apartments

-The Bridge Apartments are four high-rise apartment buildings in the Washington Heights neighborhood of Manhattan, New York.
-Built between 1961 and 1964, they are notable for rising from concrete platforms directly above the Trans-Manhattan Expressway on its approach to the George Washington Bridge.
-Their proximity to the highway has led residents to complain of traffic noise and air pollution.
-The four buildings, each 32 stories tall, house about 4,000 people in total.
+The Bridge Apartments are four 32-story apartment buildings in the Washington Heights neighborhood of Manhattan, New York.
+Built between 1961 and 1964, they rise from concrete platforms directly above the Trans-Manhattan Expressway on its approach to the George Washington Bridge.
+About 4,000 people live in the four buildings, whose proximity to the highway has led to complaints about traffic noise and air pollution.

 Description

-The Bridge Apartments comprise four high-rise buildings, each 32 stories high and containing 240 apartments, for a total of 960 units in the entire complex.
+The Bridge Apartments comprise four high-rise buildings, each with 240 apartments for a total of 960.
 The second floor has laundry and community rooms; the lowest floor of residences is the third.
-The water and heating systems for the buildings are located below the ground floor.
+The water and heating systems for the buildings sit below the ground floor.

 The buildings are between 178th and 179th Streets on Audubon Avenue, St. Nicholas Avenue, and Wadsworth Avenue, in the neighborhood of Washington Heights in the New York City borough of Manhattan.
 They are built directly above the 12-lane Trans-Manhattan Expressway on its approach to the George Washington Bridge, on top of four concrete platforms that serve as the buildings' foundations.
 The spaces between the buildings above the expressway were left open for ventilation, as it would have been prohibitively costly to seal the highway completely and ventilate it through ducts running to the roofs of the buildings.
-Architecturally, the buildings' placement over an expressway have a precedent in the early 20th century work of Le Corbusier and Antonio Sant'Elia.
+Architecturally, the buildings' placement over an expressway have a precedent in the early 20th-century work of Le Corbusier and Antonio Sant'Elia.